jdmcd/Vapor-Template/README.md

 }
 ```

 So now I just call `nv HelloWorld`, and it creates it using the template.
+Before running this template in development mode, you need to add a `secrets` folder to the `Config` directory that has a `mysql.json` file and a `redis.json` file.

 # Command Line Tool
 I am currently working on a command line tool that will automate the setup the template, as well as renaming the hardcoded "CHANGEME" in `Package.swift`, and automatically fills in MySQL and Redis credentials.
 Stay tuned.